nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Sidebars, Text Boxes etc.

-The `<aside>` element is required to be used for any material that is placed in the margin, breaks the flow of the main text or is in some other way to be considered optional or non-essential.
+The [^aside^] element is required to be used for any material that is placed in the margin, breaks the flow of the main text or is in some other way to be considered optional or non-essential.

-Any material that is in some way contained or has a clearly visible beginning and end, but is still an integral part of the main text or content is required to be marked up with `<div>`.
+Any material that is in some way contained or has a clearly visible beginning and end, but is still an integral part of the main text or content is required to be marked up with [^div^].
 This could be, for instance, examples, definitions, tips, boxes containing words or phrases in exercises etc.

-In both cases the elements are required to have a `class` attribute.
-The default value of the class attribute is text-box, but other values can be given in Editing Instructions.
+In both cases the elements are required to have a [^global/class^] attribute.
+The default value of the `class` attribute is `text-box`, but other values can be given in Editing Instructions.

-For certain publications there may be instructions given to add [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) attributes to either of the elements, but unless such instructions are given no [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) attributes are to be included.
+For certain publications there may be instructions given to add [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) attributes to either of the elements, but unless such instructions are given no `aria-label` attributes are to be included.

 If there are any doubts about which element to use and there are no further instructions available in the Editing Instructions, Suppliers are required to contact the Ordering Agency.